-NOTE I - INCOME TAXES
+NOTE G - INCOME TAXES

-The Company accounts for income taxes under SFAS 109 which requires use of the liability method.
-SFAS 109 provides that deferred tax assets and liabilities are recorded based on the differences between the tax basis of assets and liabilities and their carrying amounts for financial reporting purposes, referred to as temporary differences.
+The Company accounts for income taxes under ASC Subtopic 740, Income Taxes, which requires use of the liability method, which provides that deferred tax assets and liabilities are recorded based on the differences between the tax basis of assets and liabilities and their carrying amounts for financial reporting purposes, referred to as temporary differences.
 Deferred tax assets and liabilities at the end of each period are determined using the currently enacted tax rates applied to taxable income in the periods in which the deferred tax assets and liabilities are expected to be settled or realized.